AgentLoneStar007/PythonBasicUtils/README.md

 }
 ```
 (Note that the `-q` args in the command are to prevent any output from the command.
-And it's good practice to use `python -m pip` instead of `pip` directly, due to some
+And it's good practice to use `python3 -m pip` instead of `pip` directly, due to some
 individuals not having pip added to PATH.)

 #### Logging: